mtitus83/MMM-Starlight/DESIGN.md

 ## Overview

 MMM-SunSigns is a MagicMirror² module designed to display horoscopes for various zodiac signs and time periods.
-It features a caching mechanism, periodic updates, and a user-friendly display with rotating horoscopes and images.
+It features a robust caching mechanism, periodic updates, and a user-friendly display with rotating horoscopes and images.
+The module aims to provide a seamless and efficient way to view daily, weekly, monthly, and yearly horoscopes for multiple zodiac signs.

 ## Module Structure